marvinmarnold/flasky/README.md

 2. Do the same thing if Anna changes her first name to Anastasia.

-3. Run your code and use `print_databases.py
+3. Run your code and use `print_databases.py'

 #### Exercise: Delete
 1. From Python, remove all the males from the database so that only females are left.
-2. Run your code and use `print_databases.py
+2. Run your code and use `print_databases.py'

 #### Integrate SQLAlchemy into your Project!

 1. Copy the files to your project app
-2. Rename the database from 'flasky.db' to 'whateveryouwant.db' in initialize.py, add_to_database.py, print_databases.py
+2. Rename the database from "flasky.db" to "whateveryouwant.db" in 'initialize.py', 'add_to_database.py', 'print_databases.py'
-3. Update database.setup.py with your Models
+3. Update 'database.setup.py' with your Models
-4. Update initialize.py to populate your tables
+4. Update 'initialize.p'y to populate your tables
-5. Test adding new data in add_to_database.py
+5. Test adding new data in 'add_to_database.p'y
-6. Initialize and test with print_databases.py
+6. Initialize and test with 'print_databases.py'
 7. Integrate into your app (hint: use add_to_database.py as reference)